-Kerckhoffs' principle
+Kerckhoffs' Principle

-- The principle (first stated in 1883): - The secret lies within the key and not within the algorithm; - Thus "Security through obscurity" is not a sustainable solution. - In our small example: - Separation of algorithm ${m e}$ and key ${m k}{{m e}}$ mobile Cryptography - Important Concepts
+- The principle (first stated in 1883): - The secret lies within the key and not within the algorithm; - Thus "Security through obscurity" is not a sustainable solution. - In our small example: - Separation of algorithm \boldsymbol{e} and key $\boldsymbol{k}{\boldsymbol{e}}$ mobile Cryptography - Important Concepts

-- One-Time Pad Shannon / Vernam - Theoretically completely unbreakable, but highly impractical - Shannon's concepts: Confusion and Diffusion - Relation between M, C, and K should be as complex as possible (M = message, C = cipher, K = key) - Every ciphertext character should depend on as many plaintext characters and as many characters of the encryption key as possible - "Avalanche effect" (small modification, big impact) - Trapdoor function (one-way function) - Fast in one direction, not in the opposite direction (without secret information) - Knowing the secret allows the function to work in the opposite direction (access to the trapdoor)
+- Shannon's perfect secrecy - All plaintexts have the same probability for a given ciphertext. - One-Time Pad Shannon / Vernam - Theoretically completely unbreakable, but highly impractical - Shannon's concepts: Confusion and Diffusion - Relation between M, C, and K should be as complex as possible (M = message, C = cipher, K = key) - Every ciphertext character should depend on as many plaintext characters and as many characters of the encryption key as possible. - "Avalanche effect" (small modification, big impact) - Trapdoor function (one-way function) - Fast in one direction, not in the opposite direction (without secret information) - Knowing the secret allows the function to work in the opposite direction (access to the trapdoor).